← Back to 史記

 使使

-In the eleventh year, he attacked Xu to frighten Wu.
-King Ling lodged at Qian Xi to await them.
+In the eleventh year, he attacked Xu in order to frighten Wu.
+King Ling lodged at Qianxi to await them.
 The king said: 'Qi, Jin, Lu, and Wei, their enfeoffments all received precious vessels, but I alone did not.
 Now I send an envoy to Zhou to seek tripods as my share.
 Will they give them to me?'
 Xi Fu answered, saying: 'They will give them to the lord king!
 Formerly our former king Xiong Yi avoided being at Jing Shan.
 He exposed himself to dew and blue vines to dwell in the grass wilds.
 He trudged through mountains and forests to serve the Son of Heaven, contributing only peach bows and thorn arrows to the king's affairs.
 Qi is the king's maternal uncle; Jin, Lu, and Wei are the king's maternal younger brothers.
 Chu therefore has no share, but they all have one.
 Zhou now with the four states serves the lord king and will only follow your command.
 How dare we cherish the tripods?'
 King Ling said: 'Formerly my imperial ancestor uncle Kun Wu's old residence was at Xu.
 Now the Zheng people are greedy for its fields and do not give them to me.
 Now I seek them.
 Will they give them to me?'
 He answered, saying: 'If Zhou does not cherish the tripods, how dare Zheng cherish the fields?'
 King Ling said: 'Formerly the feudal lords were distant from me and feared Jin.
 Now I have greatly walled Chen, Cai, and Bu Geng, and the levies are all a thousand chariots.
 Do the feudal lords fear me?'
 He answered, saying: 'They fear indeed!'
 King Ling was pleased and said: 'Xi Fu is good at speaking of ancient matters.'

 41